ANU-RSES-Education/EMSC-3002/Lectures/Module-i-GlobalTectonics-3.reveal.md

 _**NB:** the course materials provided by the authors are open source under a creative commons licence.
 We acknowledge the contribution of the community in providing other materials and we endeavour to provide the correct attribution and citation.
 Please contact louis.moresi@anu.edu.au for updates and corrections._

 <--o-->

+## About this section

+Prelude to Module 3 in the course ...

+<--o-->

 ## What is Stress ?